Waterproof cables and connection systems

 Where are water-resistant connection systems used?

-What water-resistant/waterproof components are available from LAPP?
+Which water-resistant or waterproof components are available from LAPP?